 To enter upon the premises where a discharge is located or where any records must be kept under the terms and conditions of this permit.

-To have access to and copy at reasonable times and at reasonable cost any records required to be kept under the terms and conditions of this permit.
+To have access to and copy – at reasonable times and at reasonable cost – any records required to be kept under the terms and conditions of this permit.

-To inspect at reasonable times any facilities, equipment (including monitoring and control equipment), practices, methods, or operations regulated or required under this permit.
+To inspect – at reasonable times – any facilities, equipment (including monitoring and control equipment), practices, methods, or operations regulated or required under this permit.

-To sample or monitor at reasonable times any substances or parameters at any location for purposes of assuring permit compliance or as otherwise authorized by the Clean Water Act.
+To sample or monitor – at reasonable times – any substances or parameters at any location for purposes of assuring permit compliance or as otherwise authorized by the Clean Water Act.

-PLAN REVIEW REQUIRED
+ENGINEERING PLAN REVIEW REQUIRED

+Prior to constructing or modifying any treatment BMPs or facilities that require the site-specific design or sizing of structures, equipment, or process to collect, convey, treat, reclaim, or dispose of wastewater, Permittees must submit an engineering report, detailed plans, and specifications to Ecology for approval.

+The engineering report must include:

+A brief summary of the treatment alternatives considered and why the proposed option was selected.

+The basic design data and sizing calculations of the treatment facility.

+A discussion of the suitability of the proposed site for the facility.

+A description of the treatment process and operation, including a flow diagram.

+All necessary maps and layout sketches

+Provisions for bypass, if any.

+The amount and kind of chemicals used in the treatment process, if any.

+Results to be expected from the treatment process including the predicted wastewater discharge characteristics.

+A description of the receiving water, location of the point of discharge, applicable water quality standards, and how water quality standards will be met.

+Where discharge is through land application, including detention ponds, a hydrological analysis of factors such as:

+Depth to groundwater.

+Soil characteristics, soil profile, and infiltration rates.

+Groundwater mounding analysis if the infiltration facility has a drainage area equal to or exceeding 1 acre.

+Overall effects of the proposed facility upon the groundwater in conjunction with any other land application facilities that may be present.

+A statement, expressing sound engineering justification through the use of pilot plant data, results from similar installations, and/or scientific evidence that the proposed treatment is reasonably expected to meet the permit effluent limits.

+An operations and maintenance manual.

+Certification by a licensed professional engineer.

-Prior to constructing or modifying any wastewatercontrol facilities, an engineering report and detailed plans and specifications must be submitted to Ecology for approval in accordance with Chapter 173-240 WAC.
-Engineering reports, plans, and specifications must be submitted at least one hundred eighty (180) days prior to the planned start of construction unless a shorter time is approved by Ecology.
-Facilities must be constructed and operated in accordance with the approved plans.
+Permittees must submit engineering reports, plans, and specifications at least one hundred eighty (180) days prior to the planned start of construction unless Ecology approves a shorter time.
+Permittees must construct facilities and operate facilities in accordance with the approved plans and specifications.

 NOTIFICATION OF CHANGE IN COVERED ACTIVITIES

-The Permittee must submit a new application for coverage whenever facility expansions, production increases, or process modifications are anticipated that will:
+The Permittee must submit a new application for coverage whenever facility alterations (including expansions), production increases, or process modifications are anticipated that will:

 Result in new or substantially changed discharges of pollutants; or